dlwicksell/nodem/README.md

 `v4wNode.m` integration routine, and there might be warnings from that, which won't affect the building of `nodem.node` itself.
 If you downloaded Nodem any other way, including cloning it from its github repository, then you'll have to build it from source.
-Remember to make sure that either $ydb_dist or $gtm_dist is set to the root of the YottaDB (or GT.M) instance before building Nodem.
-In order to build it, while in the root of the Nodem repository, run the `npm install` command, e.g.
+Remember to make sure that either `$ydb_dist` or `$gtm_dist` is set to the root of the YottaDB (or GT.M) instance before building Nodem.
+In order to build it, while in the root of the Nodem repository, run the `npm run install` command, e.g.

 ```bash
 $ cd ~/nodem